larovi99/Fill_the_gap/README.md

 list of words to erase :  ['has', 'listened', 'aside', 'my', 'feeling', 'I', "I've", "don't", 'only', 'but', 'so', "won't", 'in']
 ```

-Now, appears a new file in the ouput directory, with the same name as the input file, however the are a few words missing.
+Now, appears a new file in the output directory, with the same name as the input file, however there are a few words missing.

 ## Extra information
-- The words are erased randomy, therefore, the result of the execution of the same song will change
+- The words are erased randomly, therefore, the result of the execution of the same song will change
-- The is a list, called "list_words_not", that contains words which the code will not erase
+- There is a list, called "list_words_not", that contains words which the code will not erase